ankit-tailor/native-date-picker/README.md

 # native-date-picker-module

-native module for date picker which opens date picker dialog and let's you select date.
+Native module for date & time picker which opens picker dialog and let's you select date or time.

 ## Inatallation